imgag/megSAP/doc/install_unix.md

 	> ./download_dbs.sh
 	> php ../src/Tools/db_download.php # DB downloads that require apptainer containers
-	> ./download_dbs_rna.sh #only needed for RNA analysis

-**Note:** OMIM and HGMD are not downloaded automatically because of license issues.
+**Note:** OMIM, HGMD and COSMIC are not downloaded automatically because of license issues.
 If you have the license for those databases, download/convert them according to the commented sections in the download script.

-**Note:** The use of the optional NGSD annotation requires an export of the variants to VCF files.
-These files should be updated on a regular basis.
-For example code take a look at the NGSD section in the download script.
+**Note:** To annotate variants with data from the NGSD (in-house counts, classifications, etc.), NGSD data has to be exported once a week using a cronjob.
+For example code take a look at the NGSD section at the end of the download script.

 ## Settings